The LPS Dispatch Center serves as the after-hours point of contact for the entire district.

 LPS has signed mutual agreements with other emergency response partners.

 Security and emergency planning improvements are budgeted for annually.

-Identified, numbered, and catalogued all windows, doors, and maintenance areas allowing ingress/egress to facilities district wide.
+Identified, numbered, and cataloged all windows, doors, and maintenance areas allowing ingress/egress to facilities district-wide.

 LPS will continue to update, evolve, and improve as needed.

 Please know that the safety of the students in our care is of the utmost importance.
 While it is impossible to guarantee that dangerous situations will never happen in and around our schools, we take far-reaching preventive measures.

 The most important thing we can do is be aware of who is in and around our schools.

 Littleton Public Schools has placed a priority on safety and security measures for many years.